 DC Isolator Switch Failure

-In Australia, in a DC solar installation, a DC isolator switch is required by law between the solar panels and the inverter.
-Its purpose is to switch off DC current if necessary for safety reasons.
+In Australia, in a DC installation, a DC isolator switch has the purpose to switch off DC current if necessary for safety reasons.
 Unfortunately, the DC isolator switch is a common point of failure.
 Failure of this component may result in DC arcing, which may cause injury or fire.

 In an AC Solar system, there is no need for a DC isolator switch.
-Because the transformation from DC to AC is done at the panel, a DC isolator switch isn’t required.
 By removing the need for this switch, a simpler, safer solar solution is created.